Purdue-CS193/homework-0-nogalcy/index.md

 ## Cy Logan's First CS 193 Homework!!

+# My Favorite things about CS 193
+- The professors are super nice
+- They answer questions very quick
+- The class prepares me for future CS classes so I am not left behind :)

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.